 Our office coordinates data submissions to satisfy term-driven state, federal, and other external reporting requests in collaboration with the appropriate Polk State divisions.
 We also publish data in the form of annual report summaries via Polk State’s FactBook and in conjunction with specific Institutional Effectiveness initiatives.
 Our staff represents Polk State at various state meetings, in particular at the FCCS Management Information Systems Task Force (MISATFOR).

 Research and Data Services

 Our office holds primary responsibility for providing various college and higher education data.
 A number of recurring reports are produced each year to meet the specific information needs of Polk State functions.
 We also satisfy many inquiries to deliver targeted research or ad-hoc reports across a wide spectrum of data required for academic and non-academic decision-making.
-In addition, we continue to publish special FactSheets that provide internal and external audiences with relevant college information.

 Questionnaires and Surveys

 Our office acts as a clearinghouse for internal questionnaires and surveys used for evaluating the College and its services.
-On a regular base, we conduct college-wide assessments like CCSSE, the Community College Survey of Student Engagement; the ACT Student Opinion Survey; or PACE, the Personal Assessment of the College Environment.
+On a regular basis, we conduct college-wide assessments like CCSSE, the Community College Survey of Student Engagement; the ACT Student Opinion Survey; or PACE, the Personal Assessment of the College Environment.
 Other college areas rely on our office for help in developing instruments, design studies, and decide on the best methods of data collection, data analysis, and report-writing.